emily0906/emily0906.github.io/index.md

 ### Project
 **Unity simple puzzle game***
-* Learned and applied algorithm to contributed the game
+* Learned and implied computational annalysis of puzzle to solving the game problem
-*
+* Learned and applied C#